The Future of Education

 Abstract

-In an education system that continuously seeks innovative methods to improve pupils' learning, the implementation of Physically Active Learning (PAL) has emerged as a promising strategy.
-This article explores how school leaders, teachers, and students respond to and adapt to the implementation of PAL, with a special focus on identifying the barriers and driving forces that affect this adaptation process [1].
-Through the collection and analysis of qualitative data, interviews and observations, the article seeks to uncover and promote the most effective strategies for integrating PAL into daily teaching, thereby making it a natural part of the school curriculum.
-It places special emphasis on teachers' attitudes and their understanding of PAL, arguing that their engagement is essential for successful implementation.
-Additionally, the article explores the role of supportive leadership and school culture as key factors for the success of PAL initiatives [2].
-It analyzes how the structural and cultural elements of school practice can be addressed and challenged, and proposes strategic approaches for policy development and realization of PAL [3].
-By shedding light on experiences and obstacles, the article provides insight that contributes to a more comprehensive understanding of effective and sustainable implementation methods for PAL.
+This article aims to provide knowledge on how school management and teachers respond to and adapt to the implementation of Physically Active Learning (PAL), with a special focus on identifying the barriers and driving forces that affect this process [1].
+Through the collection and analysis of qualitative data, focus group interviews of school management and teachers, the article seeks to uncover and promote strategies for integrating PAL into daily teaching, making it a natural part of the school curriculum.
+It places special emphasis on teachers' attitudes and experiences, arguing that their engagement is essential for successful implementation.
+The article also explores the role of supportive leadership as a key factor for the success of PAL initiatives.
+It analyzes how the structural elements of school practice can be addressed and challenged and proposes strategic approaches for policy development and realization of PAL [2].
+By highlighting the participants’ experiences, the article provides insight that contributes to a more comprehensive understanding of the implementation methods for PAL.

 [1] Quarmby T, Daly-Smith A, Kime N. “You get some very archaic ideas of what teaching is … ”: primary school teachers’ perceptions of the barriers to physically active lessons.
 Education 3–13.
 2018;1–14.
 Available from: https://doi.org/10.1080/03004279.2018.1437462 *.